Social welfare system in Ireland

 • A person over 16 years of age who is caring for a child dependant of the claimant

-More information is available in our document about claiming for an adult dependant.
+Learn more about claiming for an adult dependant.

 Child dependant

 A child dependant is referred to as a qualified child.
-A qualified child must be:

-• Ordinarily resident in the State
+• Live in the State (be resident)

 • Satisfy the age conditions